tomzx/blog.tomrochette.com-content/agi/papers/douglas-lenat-eurisko-a-program-that-learns-new-heuristics-and-domain-concepts/article.md

 # Overview

+* EURISKO makes use of IsA/Examples/AllIsA (generalization and reciprocal relations)

+# Notes

 * Automated Mathematician (AM) was an automatic programming system, whose primitive actions were modifications to pieces of LISP code, code which represented the characteristic functions of various math concepts

 ## 1 Design Decisions in Constructing the EURISKO Program